mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 110 - Switches With Defaults/readme.md

 When using cases, we usually add a default case so it doesn't fail.

-Failing is always better than taking decisions without evidence.
+Failing is always better than making decisions without evidence.

-Since [case and switches](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2036%20-%20Switch%20case%20elseif%20else%20if%20statements/readme.md) are also an smell, we can avoid them.
+Since [case and switches](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2036%20-%20Switch%20case%20elseif%20else%20if%20statements/readme.md) are also a smell, we can avoid them.

 # Sample Code